roguetrainer/decodokq-syndrome-solver/README.md

-# Decodok-Q: Quantum Error Correction Games
+# Codo-Q: Quantum Error Correction Games

 An interactive platform for learning quantum error correction through games and visualizations.
 Built around the Steane code, Hamming codes, and other QEC constructions.